fluxcd/helm-controller/docs/spec/v2beta2/helmreleases.md

-Furthermore, when `.spec.driftDetection.mode` is set to `enabled`, the controller will attempt to correct the drift by creating and patching the resources based on the server-side dry-run result.
+Furthermore, when `.spec.driftDetection.mode` is set to `enabled`, the controller will attempt to correct the drift by creating and patching the resources based on the server-side apply dry-run result.

 At the end of the correction attempt, it will emit a Kubernetes Event with a summary of the changes it made and any failures it encountered.
 In case of a